parente/tott/README.md

     Makefile            # automate all the things
 ```

-## Fork This Course
+## Contribute

-I plan to build out the material for our meetings entirely in the public eye.
-The source for the course web site, code samples, shared Vagrant box, lab exercises, and so on all live or will live under [http://github.com/parente/tott](http://github.com/parente/tott).
-If you have a suggestion or see a problem, [open an issue](https://github.com/parente/tott/issues) or [fork and submit a pull request](https://github.com/parente/tott/fork).
+I plan to build out the material for this meet-up entirely in the public eye.
+The source for the web site, slidecasts, tottbox Packer build config, and tottbox Vagrantfile will live under [http://github.com/parente/tott](http://github.com/parente/tott).
+Starter code for session exercises and projects will reside in separate repositories prefixed with *tott-* under [http://github.com/parente](https://github.com/parente?tab=repositories).

+If you have a suggestion or see a problem, [open an issue](https://github.com/parente/tott/issues).
+If you want to contribute an entire session, [fork and submit a pull request](https://github.com/parente/tott/fork).

 ## License